Ravidelbs/DS-and-ML-Training/README.md

 # DS-and-ML-Training
-- imege_recognition_spr.ipnb is a machine learning program to identify 3 types of images (scissor, paper, and rock image)
+- imege_recognition_psr.ipnb is a machine learning program to identify 3 types of images (paper, scissor, and rock image)